Kristine Landon-Smith: Life

-Born in London, Landon-Smith grew up in Sydney, Australia.
-In 1978 she returned to the UK to train at the Royal Scottish Academy of Music and Drama, and worked as an actress.
-In 1985 she co-founded the Inner Circle Theatre Company, producing and acting in a production of Frank Wedekind's Spring Awakening at the Young Vic studio.
+Born in 1958 in London, England, Landon-Smith grew up in Sydney, Australia.
+In 1978, she returned to the UK to train at the Royal Scottish Academy of Music and Drama, and worked as an actress.
+In 1985, she co-founded the Inner Circle Theatre Company, producing and acting in a production of Frank Wedekind's Spring Awakening at the Young Vic studio.

 In 1989, on placement as a director-teacher at the National School of Drama, Delhi, she adapted and directed a student production of Mulk Raj Anand's novel Untouchable.
 On returning to the UK, she cofounded the Tamasha Theatre Company with her friend Sudha Bhuchar, and the company opened with a Hindi-English production of the play.
 She has continued to direct Tamasha's plays, and several radio plays.
 Women of the Dust won the Race in the Media Award for Best Radio Drama from the Commission for Racial Equality.